nambvp03/yolov3_keras/README.md

 python3 train.py
 ```

 At the end you can find trained model in logs/000/ folder.
 To run object detection use newly trained \*.h5 for detection.
+You can find some test images and a video [here](https://drive.google.com/drive/folders/1vDBWh8z1AbuX74rk2D72ETheDwwzUawc?usp=sharing).

 ## Output